The Department offer the following Ph.D. degree:

 In addition to the general requirements, students in this option must take

-In addition to the general requirements, students in this option must take the following courses:
+In addition to the general requirements, students in this area must take 9 credits of the following core course: